-Mai Abu Moghli is senior researcher and Co-Principle Investigator in the Education in Emergencies Program at the Centre for Lebanese Studies.
+Mai Abu Moghli is Assistant Professor at the Human Rights Program of the School of Social Sciences and Humanities at the Doha Institute for Graduate Studies.
 She received a PhD in human rights education from UCL’s Institute of Education and an MA in human rights from the University of Essex.
-Her work focuses on critical approaches to human rights education, teacher professional development, refugee education, and decolonizing research and higher education.
-She has worked in a number of academic institutions in the UK, Lebanon, and Palestine, and has published on the legal status of Syrian Palestinian refugees, Palestinian teachers’ activism, the professional development of teachers in the context of mass displacement, and on decolonial research ethics and methods.
+Her work focuses on critical human rights and development studies, comparative and international education, and education in emergencies, with a focus on Arabic-speaking countries.
+She has published on the legal status of Syrian Palestinian refugees, Palestinian teachers’ activism, decolonial research ethics, and academic freedom in higher education.

 From this author